Skip to main contentSkip to search

 OSAP Bursaries and Financial Supports

 The Bursary for Students with Disabilities (BSWD) is an Ontario government grant of up to $2,000/year for OSAP-eligible students with permanent disabilities, including autism.
-It is not a loan — it does not need to be repaid.
-The BSWD is administered through your college or university's financial aid office in coordination with OSAP.
-Students must demonstrate financial need and provide disability documentation.
-Apply each year.
+It is not a loan and does not need to be repaid.
+Apply through your college or university's financial aid office.

-Additionally, the federal Canada Student Grant for Students with Disabilities (CSGD) provides up to $4,000/year for full-time post-secondary students with disabilities, regardless of province.
-Autistic students who receive the Disability Tax Credit (DTC) may also qualify for the Registered Education Savings Plan (RESP) contributions.
-Some Ontario post-secondary institutions have institution-specific bursaries for students with disabilities — check your financial aid office.
+The federal Canada Student Grant for Students with Disabilities (CSGD) provides up to $4,000/year for full-time post-secondary students with disabilities.
+Students who receive the Disability Tax Credit (DTC) may also qualify for Registered Education Savings Plan (RESP) supports.
+Check current amounts with financial aid.

 Frequently asked questions